Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Here’s how to set up and use contactless payment on cards:

-• Use: Look for the contactless symbol at payment terminals and tap your card.
+• Use: Look for the contactless symbol (it looks similar to the wifi symbol) at payment terminals and tap your card.

-And here’s how to complete the set up on your mobile device:
+And here’s how to enable contactless payment on your mobile device:

 • Settings: First ensure that NFC is enabled in your phone’s settings.